AXIHIXA/Memo/notes/cpp/cpp_templates_the_complete_guide_notes.md

 This example may give the impression that ADL is disabled for `template-id`s, but it is **not**.
-The code can be fixed by introducing a function template named select that is visible at the call:
+The code can be fixed by introducing a declaration of function template `select` that is visible at the call:
 ```c++
 void g(N::X * xp)
 {